 The LWCF manual online serves as the guidelines and application.
 Please use this document to complete your application.
 The appendix has all the forms needed to apply.

-The Division of Outdoor Recreation has guidelines for preparing 5-year park and recreation master plans.
+The Community Grants and Trails section has guidelines for preparing 5-year park and recreation master plans.